-What to do if your Approved Inspector no longer has the insurance cover required to trade
+What should you do if your Approved Inspector no longer has the insurance cover required to trade?

 The procedure is as follows:

-- Either the AI or the person carrying out the works (the builder) must cancel the existing Initial Notice lodged with a local authority.
+- Either the AI or the person carrying out the works must cancel the existing Initial Notice lodged with a local authority.

-- When work is ‘reverted’ to a local LABC team in this way, you will need to provide them with as much information as possible to help them determine the work so far complies with the relevant regulations.
-All local authorities are obliged by law to levy a fee for work that is reverted to them but this fee will be individually assessed based on the size of the project and the amount of time needed to determine compliance with the Building Regulations.
+- When work is ‘reverted’ to a local LABC team in this way, you will need to provide them with as much information as possible to help them determine the work so far complies with the requirements of the regulations.
+Local authorities will charge a fee for work that is reverted to them.
+This fee will be individually assessed based on the size of the project and the amount of time needed to ascertain compliance with the Building Regulations.
 So any information you have about inspections undertaken so far, plus any building plans, structural calculations or photographs of the work in progress will be of great assistance and may help to limit LABC fees.

-- The LABC team will then assess all of this and advise you of the next steps in the process and any applicable fees.
+- The LABC team will then assess all of this and advise you of the next steps in the process.

-- If your LABC team cannot ascertain compliance with particular parts of the work they may have to ask for certain works to be uncovered for inspection.
-It is always LABC's aim to keep this to a minimum.
+- If you aren't able to demonstrate compliance with particular parts of the work you may have to uncover certain areas for inspection.
+It's always LABC's aim to keep this to a minimum.

-LABC understands there are a lot of people (including thousands of homeowners) now out of pocket and facing the prospect of having to open up works previously inspected by a private inspector.
+LABC understands there are many people, including thousands of homeowners, affected by the situation and facing the prospect of having to open up works previously inspected by an Approved Inspector.